atoma-network/atoma-docs/papers/whitepaper.md

 8. For each request and node quorum, either settle the output state (if all nodes withing the quorum agree on the state of the output) or start a dispute for the output state.
 9. Manage funds and rewards for nodes.
 10. Balancing the network's total load volume, allowing for a better utilization of compute resources.
-11. Keeping a node reputation registry, allowing for nodes to be penalized for misbehaving, through collateral slashing.
+11. Maintaining a node reputation registry, allowing for nodes to be penalized for misbehaving, through collateral slashing.

 We shall further explore each of the above tasks in detail, together with other topics such as governance, token emissions, etc.